Albvorland Tunnel: Construction

 The geology along the route is primarily made up of bedded claystone and clay-marlstone, belonging to the Swabian Black Jurassic (Lias) formation.
 In some areas, sandstone and limestone strata are also present.
 The maximum overburden is 65 meters, while the minimum is 9.5 meters.
 Due to the geological conditions, high water pressure was anticipated.
 This tunnel is part of section 2.1a/b of the railway line.

 The costs of €270 million were expected in a newspaper in April 2014, confirmed by the government.
 In April 2009, the rough costs were calculated at €16.5 million per kilometre.
 The total cost of section 2.1 will be €798.7 million (at 2010 prices).

 The call for competition for the tunnel's construction had 8 bidders.
 The order was valued at €377 million and was awarded on 18 December 2015 to Swiss company, Implenia.

 In a planning paper from Deutsche Bahn (March 2012), planning approval was expected for 2014, with the start of work expected in 2014 and end of work in 2021.
 In Spring 2014, the contractor delayed the plan approval to beginning of 2015 and the start to 2016.

-Tunneling on the south tunnel began on November 9, 2017 with TBM Wanda (an acronym of Wendlingen am Neckar durchs (through) Albvorland) and on the north tunnel in January 2018 with TBM Sibylle (named after the local legend of Sibylle von der Teck).
-The 10.87 m wide, 137m long, 2300 t, 4400 kW Herrenknecht earth pressure balance TBMs completed tunnelling in October 29, 2019, after advancing an average of 15 m a day, and installing 3989 pre-cast segment rings.
+Tunneling on the south tunnel began on November 9, 2017, with TBM Wanda (an acronym of Wendlingen am Neckar durchs (through) Albvorland) and on the north tunnel in January 2018 with TBM Sibylle (named after the local legend of Sibylle von der Teck).
+The 10.87 m wide, 137m long, 2300 t, 4400 kW Herrenknecht earth pressure balance TBMs completed tunnelling on October 29, 2019, after advancing an average of 15 m a day, and installing 3989 pre-cast segment rings.
 Alongside these parallel drives, some conventional construction with blasting and excavators was used at the western portal for around 380 m.

 A total of 4.8 million tons of material were removed by the TBMs.
 In the winter of 2017/8, they encountered pyrite, at a depth of c.
 12m, in a 18 m thick layer, causing an estimated cost pressure of €140 million, due to concerns of sulfates entering the groundwater supply and issues surrounding its disposal.